 Students who must miss lab due to extreme circumstances beyond their control may submit a Request for Excused Absence.
 Please understand that personal issues with scheduling conflicts, such as work, non-emergency dentist or doctor appointments, extracurricular activities, family vacations, etc., do not justify an excused absence.
-To have request considered for approval, you must provide written, verifiable documentation (a doctor's note, University excuse, funeral program, etc.) along with a completed request form (available on the course Sakai site) to the stockroom window.
+To have a request considered for approval, you must provide written, verifiable documentation (a doctor's note, University excuse, funeral program, etc.) along with a completed request form (available at the stockroom and on the Sakai site) to the stockroom window.
 The stockroom will forward your request on to Dr. Davidson, and she will make the final decision about the approval.
 Please do not email Dr. Davidson to "preview" if your absence will be approved or not.
 Any request that is not accompanied by proper documentation will be denied.
 All requests for excused absences must be made no later than 1 week after the absence - after one week, the absence will be considered unexcused.
 Unexcused absences from lab will result in a grade of zero for the work missed.
 You are responsible for any information presented in the lab even if you are absent.
 If you know in advance that you will have to miss a lab session, for instance due to a University-sponsored activity or observation of a religious holiday, please submit your paperwork as soon as possible.

-\\\Any student who misses three or more lab sessions (excluding religious observances), whether excused or unexcused, will receive a grade of E in the course.\\\
+\\\Any student who misses more than three lab sessions (excluding religious observances), whether excused or unexcused, will receive a grade of E in the course.\\\

 If you decide to drop the course before the end of the term, please arrange to check out of your lab drawer BEFORE you drop the class.
-Check with your teaching assistant or the stockroom manager for a good time to check out.
+Check with the stockroom manager for a good time to check out.

-Please note: If you miss a quiz for an excused absence, you will be permitted to take a makeup quiz at the end of the semester.
-If you miss the Lab exam/practical due to an excused absence, you must contact Dr. Davidson within 24 hours of the exam to request a make-up.
+Please note: If you miss a quiz for an excused absence, you will be permitted to makeup the quiz shortly after you return to lab.
+If you miss the Lab Practical due to an excused absence, you must contact Dr. Davidson within 24 hours of the exam to request a make-up.